Functions

 text()

-function describes the document name. - WhatsApp only supports specific file types.
+function describes the caption of the media message. - WhatsApp only supports specific file types.

 Template messages

-You can send message templates from stacks provided that the template you want to send already exists and has been approved.
+You can send message templates from journeys provided that the template you want to send already exists and has been approved.

-A WhatsApp message template is identified by its name and language, so you'll need both of those to send a template from stacks.
+A WhatsApp message template is identified by its name and language, so you'll need both of those to send a template from journeys.

 Syntax